 eToro USA is operated by eToro USA LLC, registered with FinCEN as a Money Services Business.

-eToro Australia Pty Ltd is regulated by the Australian Securities & Investments Commission (ASIC) and a Corporate Authorised Representative (CAR) of Gleneagle Asset Management Limited.
+eToro Australia Pty Ltd is regulated by the Australian Securities & Investments Commission (ASIC) and a Corporate Authorized Representative (CAR) of Gleneagle Asset Management Limited.

-eToro AUS Capital Pty Ltd is authorised by the Australian Securities & Investments Commission (ASIC).
+eToro AUS Capital Pty Ltd is authorized by the Australian Securities & Investments Commission (ASIC).

 As highlighted above, eToro is regulated in two-tier 1 jurisdictions and one tier 2 jurisdiction.
 This regulation makes eToro a secure broker for trading Forex and CFDs.